thatmattlove/junos-rest/README.md

 ## Configuration

-The configuration is held in a YAML file located at `junos-rest/junos_rest/config.yaml`.
-Its model is strictly validated as:
+The configuration is  held in a YAML file located at any of the following locations:

+- `$HOME/junos_rest.yaml`
+- `/etc/junos_rest/junos_rest.yaml`
+- `junos-rest/junos_rest.yaml`
+- `junos-rest/junos_rest/junos_rest.yaml`

+From the top down, the first config file found will be used and no other locations will be checked.
+The configuration model is strictly validated as:

 ```yaml
 devices: